Road trip itinerariesRoad trip itineraries

 SHARE

-From Reggio Emilia to the Mediterranean Sea and back, a bike journey on that fine line between the European continent and the Mediterranean.
-After the journeys on the footstep of Piero della Francesca, through the nature of Po Delta Park and on the Muraglione Pass, this time we will lead you on the edge between Tuscany and Emilia Romagna: a 3-days bike trip on those Valleys that have linked for centuries Po Valley and the Tyrrhenian Sea.
+After the journeys on the footstep of Piero della Francesca, through the nature of Po Delta Park and on the Muraglione Pass, today we lead you on the edge between Tuscany and Emilia Romagna for a new and evocative motorbike trip: a 3-days bike trip on those valleys that have linked for centuries Po Valley and the Tyrrhenian Sea.

 Duration: 3-4 days

-Once on State Road 63 we suggest a small detour in the direction of Carpineti and the homonymous castle, and then aim definitively towards Castelnovo né Monti and the plateau of Pietra di Bismantova, whose form has inspired the Poet Dante Alighieri in the description of Purgatory Mount and which today it is instead a renowned center for climbing and hiking.
+Once on State Road 63 we suggest a small detour in the direction of Carpineti Castle, and then aim definitively towards Castelnovo ne’ Monti and the plateau of Pietra di Bismantova, whose form has inspired Dante Alighieri in the description of Purgatory Mount.
+Today, it is instead a renowned center for climbing and hiking.

 We end the day by following the route for the amazing hermitage located under the Bismantova massif and from which you can continue along the marked path that leads to the top of the Mountain.